bufferapp/buffer-talks/slides/migrating-with-atomic-design.md

 ???

-- we're here because JS is in our lives for one reason or another
+- we're here because web development is in our lives for one reason or another
-- JS is constantly changing, getting better and different (along with the tooling)
+- web development is constantly changing, getting better and different (along with the tooling)
 - It is very likely we're writing code that will need to be rewritten
 - So if you do a rewrite, do it while continuously shipping features, build it modularly
-  - microservice best practices (no larger than 2 weeks to rewrite)